 The Black Student Achievement Plan (BSAP) was first implemented in fiscal year 2021-22.
-This program is intended to meet the academic and social-emotional needs of black students in select schools.
-Funds in this program must be used to supplement the school's regular or base resources and are solely for the purpose of improving outcomes for black students as aligned with success indicators named in Board Plan No. 266 20/21.
+The program aims to support Black students academic and social-emotional needs in select schools fostering equity for all students.
+The funds allocated for this program is intended to enhance, not replace, the school's regular resources.
+The focus is on improving outcomes for Black students in alignment with the success indicators outlined in Board Plan No. 266 for the 2020-2021 academic year.